-Inactive participants currently receiving benefit payments 20 Inactive participants entitled to but not yet receiving benefit payments 2 Active participants 29 51
+Inactive participants currently receiving benefit payments 20 Inactive participants entitled to but not yet receiving benefit payments 2 Active participants 27 49

 Contributions - New York State General Municipal Law Section 219(d) requires the Village to contribute an actuarially determined contribution on an annual basis.
-The actuarially determined contribution shall be appropriated annually by the Village
+The actuarially determined contribution shall be appropriated and contributed annually by the Village

 Trust Assets - Although assets have been accumulated in an irrevocable trust such that the assets are dedicated to providing pensions to plan members in accordance with benefit terms, the trust assets are not legally protected from creditors of the Village.
 As such, the trust assets do not meet the criteria in paragraph 4 of GASB Statement No. 73.
+Accordingly, the Village's total pension liability is not reduced by any assets accumulated in a trust that meets the criteria, and the Village must report its total pension liability.